Buy Aran Knitting - (Dover Knitting, Crochet, Tatting, Lace) by Alice Starmore (Paperback) in United States - Cartnear.com

 I understand that your first language is Gaelic -- do you still speak it?

 Yes I still speak Gaelic.
-The Isle of Lewis, where I live, is in the Outer Hebrides --
+The Isle of Lewis, where I live, is in the Outer Hebrides -- the heartland of Gaelic and the only place where you will hear the language in everyday use.

 I designed a small collection of knitwear in 1975 and successfully sold it in London boutiques.
 It was featured in a national newspaper and from that small beginning my knitting career evolved in ways that were quite unimaginable to me when I began.
-Your books are known and loved around the world, and you've adapted design elements from the textile arts of many countries into your repertoire.
-Are you still discovering new aspects of knitting and fabric arts from other cultures?

 I am interested in everything.
 I find inspiration in all aspects of the world around me.
 There is enough inspiration in the natural world on my doorstep to last many lifetimes.
 I am also inspired by art, culture, history, science and music.
 My own culture features widely in my design work but I have always been interested in other cultures and in other places.
 My main problem is that I cannot possibly live long enough to produce work from the amount of ideas that come into my head.